Chrys-code/UniMeetingsApp/README.md

 ## Deployment on live system

-- The application built do be hosted on Heroku.
+- The application built to be hosted on Heroku.
 - In Client > src > index.js replace apollo client url from local to the host url (url it will be hosted on).(Local is provided only)
 - Upload to GitHub